 Enter Description, Start and Finish of the assignment period.
 Select the desired allocation by Units in % or Work in hours and enter a value.
 You can add optional Comments.

-• the resource’s Name
+- The resource’s Name

-• the Proposed Start, Finish and Max Units of your request
+- Proposed Start, Finish and Max Units of your request

 In the section on the right, you can see the Prop.
 Max Units on a timeline.
 You could also display for comparison:

-• the Proposed Work
+- Proposed Work

-• the Work planned in the tasks
+- Work planned in the tasks

 Unfortunately, the view Resource Plan cannot be combined with other views.